lium-lst/wmt17-mmt/README.md

 This repository contains necessary scripts and data files to replicate the results of LIUM-CVC submissions to Multimodal Translation (MMT) task of WMT17 for both en->de and en->fr.

-You need to install [nmtpy](https://github.com/lium-lst/nmtpy.git) in order to follow this tutorial.
+**Note** : You need to install [nmtpy](https://github.com/lium-lst/nmtpy.git) in order to follow this tutorial.

 ## Data

-The `data/` folder contains all English, German and French [Multi30k](https://arxiv.org/abs/1605.00459) dataset necessary to train and evaluate the systems.
+The `data/` folder contains all English, German and French corpora files from [Multi30k](https://arxiv.org/abs/1605.00459) dataset necessary to train and evaluate the systems.
 A secondary ambiguous MSCOCO test set is also provided along with the main Flickr30k sets.
 All the files